Genetic studies of Jews: History

-As early as the 1950s, failed attempts were made to use markers such as finger-print patterns to characterize Jewish communities.
+As early as the 1950s, failed attempts were made to use markers such as fingerprint patterns to characterize Jewish communities.
 In the 1960s, more success was made in tracking the distribution of genetic diseases in Jewish communities.
 Alongside this, studies were being conducted that focused on identifying trends in converging blood group frequencies.
 Also at this time, studies began being conducted based on blood groups and serum markers, research that yielded both evidence of Middle East origins among Jewish diaspora groups and a degree of commonality between Jewish populations relative to paired Jewish and non-Jewish populations.
-While efforts to find converging blood group frequencies that might point to "hypothetical ancient Jews" were not successful, according to Falk, this "did not discourage the authors" from making claims of common ancestry.

 From the mid-1970s onwards, RNA and DNA sequencing enabled the comparison of genetic relationships, and during the 1980s, it also became possible to examine genetic polymorphism across multiple sites in DNA sequences.
 During this period, researchers worked to categorize the relatedness between different Jewish groups.
-Due to a paucity of polymorphic markers, the early studies "focused on genetic distances" and building hierarchal models between population samples.
+Due to a paucity of polymorphic markers, the early studies "focused on genetic distances" and building hierarchical models between population samples.
 Advances in DNA sequence analysis using algorithms based on "probable common forefathers on the assumption of branching phylogenies" pointed to common progenitors among diverse Jewish communities, as well as overlap with Mediterranean populations.
-Both the early studies on blood markers and later studies of the monoallelic Y chromosomal and mitochondrial DNA (mtDNA) haplotypes revealed evidence of both Middle Eastern and local origin, with indeterminate levels of local genetic admixture.
+Both the early studies on blood markers and later studies of the monoallelic Y chromosomal and mitochondrial DNA (mtDNA) haplotypes revealed evidence of both Middle Eastern and local origin.
 The conclusions of the diverse studies conducted turned out to be "remarkably similar", providing both evidence of shared genetic ancestry among major diaspora groups and varied levels of local genetic admixture.